 Since Camel 1.5

-The Constant Expression Language is really just a way to specify constant strings as a type of expression.
+The Constant Expression Language is really just a way to use a constant value or object.

 | || || |

-The setHeader element of the Spring DSL can utilize a constant expression like:
+setHeader EIP can utilize a constant expression like:

 <route> <from uri="seda:a"/> <setHeader name="theHeader"> <constant>the value</constant> </setHeader> <to uri="mock:b"/> </route>

-in this case, the Message coming from the seda:a Endpoint will have 'theHeader' header set to the constant value 'the value'.
+in this case, the message coming from the seda:a endpoint will have the header with key

 And the same example using Java DSL: